JGarza189/neuroblastoma-2025/User-Guide/README.md

 ### 1. Navigate to the Cloned GitHub Repository in Jupyter Notebook

-Using Jupyter Notebook, load the scripts into your environment in the following order:
+Using Jupyter Notebook, load these scripts into your environment in the following order:

 ```
-1. Script 1
+Script 1

-2. Script 2
+Script 2

-3. Script 3
+Script 3

-4. Script 4
+Script 4
 ```

 Once loaded, run the python script in order.
 If desired, export the outputs manually to a `Desired/` directory.